 Qasimi — AW21 — We all live under the same sky.The brand's narrative centres around the idea of an urban nomad who's endeavours takes one on various journeys across the Arab world - a culture dialogue and exchange, seeking to unite rather than divide through the powerful medium of clothes.

-Maison Heroine — because, in our opinion, just beautiful is not enough, all Maison Hēroïne models are produced sustainably, fairly and free of chemicals.
+Maison Heroine — just beautiful is not enough, all Maison Hēroïne models are produced sustainably, fairly and free of chemicals.

 Honey Dijon & Comme des Garcon